giyugg/giyugg/README.md

 ![](https://github-readme-streak-stats.herokuapp.com/?user=giyugg&theme=dark&hide_border=false)

 # 💫 About Me:
+📓 Motto in life: Who the fuck pushes test dev in prod?
+"Me.
+Our users are the beta testers lol."<br>
 🔭 I’m currently using GitHub for personal projects, <br>🎒 School projects (such as creating java files for testing) and,<br>🎮 to give issues on osu! when I encounter a bug<br><br>🌱 My university is focused mainly on Java.
 Still learning tho-<br>🏫 Bulacan State University<br>⚡ 1st Year Bachelor of Science in Information Systems